lenghuang/purplefish-take-home/hr-bot-cli/README.md

 As I started implementing this, I noticed some issues with the API.
 Often, there would be interfaces that required one or the other to be called.
 Specifically, there was one that "selected" a template but did not "save" it for use.
 As such, I informed the AI of its temporal locality issue and was able to have it fix it.

 I even ran into some issues with the dependency injection stuff, where there was a subtle SQLite/Drizzle write visibility issue due to mixed db instance usage.
+After a lot of back and forth, I was able to get it actually focus on some of the database stuff.
+Instead of running a raw SQL query, using the drizzle callbacks worked better.
+Changing it to print better helped as well, and actually persist and load the templates from the DB rather than in memory.